-The following script excerpt downloads the Dynatrace OneAgent installer to the administrator's desktop:
+The following script excerpt example downloads the Dynatrace OneAgent installer to

-The following script fragment executes the installer from the administrator's desktop folder in quiet mode (i.e., with no graphical user interface):
+The following script excerpt example executes the installer from the administrator's desktop folder in quiet mode (i.e., with no graphical user interface).
+The

 You don't need to add extra commands following Dynatrace OneAgent installation.
 Amazon will restart IIS for you once you've successfully uploaded all your application files.

-Have a look at the following configurations before creating your own scripts.
+Look at the following Linux configurations example carefully before creating your own scripts.
 Take care in formatting and escaping special characters.
 The Amazon interpreter is sensitive to syntax errors.

 files: "/tmp/dynatraceElasticBeanstalk.sh": mode: "000755" owner: root group: root content: | #!/bin/bash if [ ! -d /opt/dynatrace/oneagent ]; then wget -O /tmp/Dynatrace-OneAgent.sh "https://yyyyyyyy.live.dynatrace.com/api/v1/deployment/installer/agent/unix/default/latest?Api-Token=xxxxxxxxxxGw&arch=x86" chmod 755 /tmp/Dynatrace-OneAgent.sh sudo chown root:root /tmp/Dynatrace-OneAgent.sh sudo /tmp/Dynatrace-OneAgent.sh commands: install_dynatrace: command: /tmp/dynatraceinstall.sh restart_nginx: command: service nginx restart ignoreErrors: true